frblo/rustwell/README.md

 Please see the individual crates' README-files for information on how to use them.

+## Features

+Rustwell currently implements the entirely of the *Fountain* specification.
+It offers a blazing fast *Fountain* parser, and currently supports *PDF* and *HTML* exports natively.

 ## Acknowledgements

 The original CSS code for the html output was created by [Jonathan Poritsky](https://www.candlerblog.com/), but has been expanded upon for this endeavour.